nathanlane/industrialpolicyclass/README.md

 _Required Readings._

 - Rodrik, D. (2008).
 Normalizing Industrial Policy (No. 28009; World Bank Publications).
 The World Bank.
-- Pack, H., &amp; Saggi, K. (2006).
-Is There a Case for Industrial Policy?
-A Critical Survey.
-The World Bank Research Observer, 21(2), 267–297. https://doi.org/10.1093/wbro/lkl001
 - Rodrik, D. (2008).
 Second-Best Institutions.
 The American Economic Review, 98(2), 100–104. http://www.jstor.org/stable/29730003
 - **[Part 1 &amp; 2 Only]** Harrison, A., &amp; Rodríguez-Clare, A. (2010).\* Trade, Foreign Investment, and Industrial Policy for Developing Countries.
 In D. Rodrik &amp; M. Rosenzweig (Eds.), Handbooks in Economics (Vol. 5, pp. 4039–4214).
 Elsevier.

 _Suggested Readings._

-- Lane, N. (2020).
-The New Empirics of Industrial Policy.
-Journal of Industry, Competition and Trade, 1(2), 1–26. https://doi.org/10.1007/s10842-019-00323-2
+- Pack, H., &amp; Saggi, K. (2006).
+Is There a Case for Industrial Policy?
+A Critical Survey.
+The World Bank Research Observer, 21(2), 267–297. https://doi.org/10.1093/wbro/lkl001
 - Lin, J. Y., &amp; Monga, C. (2013).
 Comparative Advantage: The Silver Bullet of Industrial Policy.
 In J. E. Stiglitz &amp; J. Y. Lin (Eds.), The Industrial Policy Revolution I: The Role of Government Beyond Ideology (pp. 19–38).
 Palgrave Macmillan UK. https://doi.org/10.1057/9781137335173\_2
-- Pack, H. (2000).
-Industrial Policy: Growth Elixir or Poison?
-The World Bank Research Observer, 15(1), 47–67.
+- Stiglitz, J. E. (1993).
+The Role of the State in Financial Markets.
+The World Bank Economic Review, 7(1), 19–52. https://doi.org/10.1093/wber/7.suppl\_1.19

 _Further Readings._

 - Baldwin, R. E. (1969).
 The Case against Infant Industry Tariff Protection.
 Journal of Political Economy, 77(3), 295–305.
-- Krueger, A. O., &amp; Tuncer, B. (1982).
-An Empirical Test of the Infant Industry Argument.
-American Economic Review, 72(5), 1142–1152. http://www.jstor.org/stable/1812029
-- Harrison, A. E. (1994).
-An empirical test of the infant industry argument: Reply.
-American Economic Review, 84(4), 1096. https://doi.org/10.2307/2118048
-- Stiglitz, J. E. (1993).
-The Role of the State in Financial Markets.
-The World Bank Economic Review, 7(1), 19–52. https://doi.org/10.1093/wber/7.suppl\_1.19
 - Lipsey, R. G. (2007).
 Reflections on the general theory of second best at its golden jubilee.
 International Tax and Public Finance, 14(4), 349–364. https://doi.org/10.1007/s10797-007-9036-x
 - Greenwald, B. C., &amp; Stiglitz, J. E. (1986).
 Externalities in Economies with Imperfect Information and Incomplete Markets.
 The Quarterly Journal of Economics, 101(2), 229–264. https://doi.org/10.2307/1891114

-**Associated Class Readings** (Political economy of industrial policy and controversies)
+**Associated Class Readings** (Political economy of industrial policy and empirics.)

-Government failures and rent-seeking.

-- Krueger, A. O. (1990).
-Government Failures in Development.
-The Journal of Economic Perspectives, 4(3), 9–23.
+This class will be a short lecture.
+Continuation of Lecture 1.

+_Required Readings._
 - Krueger, A. O. (1974).
 The Political Economy of the Rent-Seeking Society.
 The American Economic Review, 64(3), 291–303. http://www.jstor.org/stable/1808883

-Political economy of the state and industrial policy.
+- Lane, N. (2020).
+The New Empirics of Industrial Policy.
+Journal of Industry, Competition and Trade, 1(2), 1–26. https://doi.org/10.1007/s10842-019-00323-2

+_Suggested Readings._
+- Maloney, W. F., &amp; Nayyar, G. (2018).
+Industrial Policy, Information, and Government Capacity.
+The World Bank Research Observer, 33(2), 189–217. http://dx.doi.org/10.1093/wbro/lkx006
+- Pack, H. (2000).
+Industrial Policy: Growth Elixir or Poison?
+The World Bank Research Observer, 15(1), 47–67.
+- Rodrik, D. (2012).
+Why We Learn Nothing from Regressing Economic Growth on Policies.
+Seoul Journal of Economics, 25(2), 137–151.

+_Further Readings._
+- Krueger, A. O., &amp; Tuncer, B. (1982).
+An Empirical Test of the Infant Industry Argument.
+American Economic Review, 72(5), 1142–1152. http://www.jstor.org/stable/1812029
+- Harrison, A. E. (1994).
+An empirical test of the infant industry argument: Reply.
+American Economic Review, 84(4), 1096. https://doi.org/10.2307/2118048
 - Evans, P. B. (1992).
 The State as Problem and Solution: Predation, Embedded Autonomy, and Structural Change.
 In S. Haggard &amp; Robert R. Kaufman (Eds.), The Politics of Economic Adjustment: International Constraints, Distributive Conflicts and the State (pp. 139–181).
 Princeton University Press.
-- Rodrik, D. (2012).
-Why We Learn Nothing from Regressing Economic Growth on Policies.
-Seoul Journal of Economics, 25(2), 137–151.
-- Maloney, W. F., &amp; Nayyar, G. (2018).
-Industrial Policy, Information, and Government Capacity.
-The World Bank Research Observer, 33(2), 189–217. http://dx.doi.org/10.1093/wbro/lkx006

 ### Part  2 - Dynamic externalities and learning-by-doing.